kastico/DataGrid/README.md

-# DataGrid Project
+# DataGrid QML

-A DataGrid component developed in QML for Qt applications.
+A simple and lightweight DataGrid component built with QML.

 ## Screenshot